MarcoKuehne/essex_summer_school_qta/README.md

 *Day 4 - July 14*

 -	**Lecture**: Comparing documents in a corpus.
-Combining linguistic features and social science theories.
+Generating insights by combining linguistic features with social science theories.

 -	**Lab**: Examining similarity and complexity of documents.